codeface-io/SwiftObserver/README.md

 }
 ```

-Instead, when you start an observation, you can "bake" a transformation directly into it:
+Instead, when you start the observation, you directly "bake" a transformation into it:

 ```swift
 dog.observe(bowl).map({ $0.hasFood }) { dinnerIsReady in